-Residency is defined as classes taken at NBC either on campus or through the online program.
+Residency is defined as classes taken at NBC through the online program.
 At least 25% of the hours required by any degree program must be earned in residence.
 Students with a previous baccalaureate or higher degree enrolling in a degree program at NBC must complete a minimum of 32 hours in residence.